 PROPERTY.
 As used in this Contract, Property refers to the Townhome also referred to as “Home” or “home” to be purchased by Buyer in the project identified above (“Project”).

 PURCHASE PRICE.
-At Closing, Buyer will pay a purchase price for the Property (“Purchase Price”) which is equal to the Base Purchase Price identified above, plus the price for Options selected by Buyer pursuant to Section 6.1, plus the Location Premium identified in Section 2.4 (if applicable).
+At Closing, Buyer will pay a purchase price for the Property (“Purchase Price”) which is equal to the Base Purchase Price identified above, plus the price for a finished basement identified, above, plus the price for Options selected by Buyer pursuant to Section 6.1, plus the Location Premium identified in Section 2.4 (if applicable).
 In addition, the Purchase Price may be altered by any approved Change Orders.

 Earnest Money Deposit.
-An earnest money deposit (“Earnest Money Deposit”) in the amount of $2,000.00 will be due from Buyer upon Buyer’s delivery of this Contract to Seller.
+An earnest money deposit (“Earnest Money Deposit”) in the amount of $3,000.00 will be due from Buyer upon Buyer’s delivery of this Contract to Seller.
 If Seller does not accept this Contract, the entire amount of the Earnest Money Deposit will be returned to Buyer.
 The Earnest Money Deposit will be deposited with, and held by, the above-named escrow agent (“Escrow Agent”) in accordance with the laws of the State of Utah.
 Unless otherwise provided in this Contract, the Earnest Money Deposit will be NON-REFUNDABLE TO BUYER AT THE END OF THE DUE DILIGENCE PERIOD.
-At Closing, the Earnest Money Deposit will apply to and reduce the amount of the Purchase Price payable by Buyer.
+At Closing, the Earnest Money Deposit will apply towards the Purchase Price payable by Buyer.

 Construction Deposit.
 A construction deposit (“Construction Deposit”) will be due and payable to Seller on the date of the Preconstruction Meeting.